PoulTur/SaasCongo/README.md

+4. Disabled that logged in client can switch to client-panel of other tenant.

 3. Mocked authorization:
 - 2 roles: "client" and "tenant" added to LocalStorage
 - route to client panel was changed from ":/tenant" to ":/client"
 - If client tries to navigate to routes reserved for tenant, gets logged out
 - If tenant tries to navigate to routes reserved for client, gets logged out

-- pending: logged in client can switch to client view of other tenant's
-- pending: logged in tenant can view other tenant's data

 2. Mocked authentication, with login and registration panels